wgaylord/JarFingerPrinter/Fingerprint_Specification.md

  The item "fields" is all the fields defined in the class.
 (More on them later)

  The item "constants" is a dictionary.
-It can conatin a entry named "numbers" and an entry named "strings".
+It can conatin a entry named "numbers" and an entry named "strings" and finally an entry named "classes".

-   These are all the numbers and strings that appear inside the classes constant pool.
+   These are all the numbers, strings and, classes that appear inside the classes constant pool.

 ##Access Flags
  The access flags determine the modifiers on the class, method or field.